JackyChiu/bounded/README.md

 Pool provides some simple synchronization and error capturing abilities too.
-Developers can wait for all goroutines in the pool to complete and exit with Wait().
+Developers can wait for all goroutines in the pool to complete and exit with `Wait()`.
+If an error occurs in the pool, it's capture and the goroutines are notified via `context.Context.Done()`.
 The first error captured is returned.

 ```go
 if err := pool.Wait(); err != nil {